5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 Once the installation has finished and the system boots it will run without graphics acceleration if you only have an iGPU or if you GPU is not supported by macOS.
 We will address this in Post-Install.

 ### Option 2: Upgrading from macOS Catalina or older
-When upgrading from macOS Catalina or older a clean install from USB flash drive is recommended To create a USB Installer, you can use OpenCore Legacy Patcher:
+When upgrading from macOS Catalina or older a clean install from USB flash drive is recommended.
+To create a USB Installer, you can use OpenCore Legacy Patcher:

 - Run Disk utility
 - Create a new APFS Volume on your internal HDD/SSD or use a separate internal disk (at least 60 GB in size) for installing macOS 13 – DON'T install it on an external drive – it won't boot!